Best Foot Massage Machine in Australia: Relief or More Pain for Plantar Fasciitis?

 What is the best foot massage machine?

-How to choose the best foot massage machine?
+How to choose the foot and ankle massager ?

 Is foot massage machine good for health?